openshift-pipelines/pipelines-as-code/docs/GUIDE.md

 associated with the
 source code repository would be executed it cannot target another namespace.

+If there is multiples CRD matching the same event, only the oldest one would match.
+If you need to match a specific namespace you would need to use the target-namepsace feature in the pipeine annotation (see below).

 There is another optional layer of security where PipelineRun can have an annotation to explicitely target a specific namespace.
 It would stilll need to have a Repository CRD created in that